Souvik-0612/Bridge/System note.md

 ## When Opponents interfere with our 1NT opening
 This is the standard situation for Lebensohl,  almost all other situations "derive" from it.

 When the opener's 1NT is interfered with.
-1NT-(2:spades:)-? .
+1NT-(2!s)-? .
 The problem is that the responder has no space to show his possible range of hands, or whether he holds stoppers.
 Lebensohl creates extra space with the 2NT-3!c relay.
 Depending on the interference and the responder's suit, the relay can create 3 levels of bids, or 2.
 We are playing the *slow denies* version, which is in contrast to the more popular *slow shows* version.

 *Example with 3 levels*, weak, invit and GF
-- 1NT-(2!h)-2:spades: (5/6 :spades:, want to sign off)
+- 1NT-(2!h)-2!s (5/6 !s, want to sign off)
-- 1NT-(2!h)-2NT-3!c-3:spades: (5/6 :spades:, invitational )
+- 1NT-(2!h)-2NT-3!c-3!s (5/6 !s, invitational )
-- 1NT-(2!h)-3:spades: (5/6 :spades: game forcing)
+- 1NT-(2!h)-3!s (5/6 !s game forcing)

 *Example with 2 levels, no invitational sequence*:
-- 1NT-(2:spades:)-2NT-3!h (!h, want to sign off)
+- 1NT-(2!s)-2NT-3!h (!h, want to sign off)
-- 1NT-(2:spades:)-3!h (!h, game force)
+- 1NT-(2!s)-3!h (!h, game force)

 *Stronger Hands, stopper showing (slow denies, fast shows)*
-- 1NT-(2:spades:)-3NT (game force, :spades: stopper fast shows)
+- 1NT-(2!s)-3NT (game force, !s stopper fast shows)
-- 1NT-(2:spades:)-2NT-3!c-3NT (game force, no :spades: stopper, slow denies)
+- 1NT-(2!s)-2NT-3!c-3NT (game force, no !s stopper, slow denies)

 *Other Major, "Stayman in the other major"*
-- 1NT-(2:spades:)-3:spades: (game force, 4!h, :spades: stopper, fast shows)
+- 1NT-(2!s)-3!s (game force, 4!h, !s stopper, fast shows)
-- 1NT-(2:spades:)-2NT-3!c-3:spades: (game force, no :spades: stopper, slow denies)
+- 1NT-(2!s)-2NT-3!c-3!s (game force, no !s stopper, slow denies)